 What do I do if I get lost?

 For the first few weeks you may find difficulty in getting from one part of school to another.
 Should you get lost or lose your bearings the best thing to do is to ask any member of staff or student who will point you in the right direction.
 Don't worry - teachers will understand if you arrive late to their lessons for the first week or so.
-We always arrange for teachers to collect their classes from the tennis courts and return them there at the end of each lesson.

 What do I do if my parents want to take me on holiday during term time?